ranchodeluxe/rancho/README.md

 * a single abstract controller

-* for the manual, manhandled and grizzled JS wrangler
+* for the JS wrangler who prefers manual-manhandling instead of magic

 * still in love with jQuery after all these years